dale0525/ClipBroad/README.md

 - Click tray icon on desktop to show/hide main panel
 - Keyboard shortcut is Control+Shift+V on Windows and Cmd+Shift+V on Mac (configurable)
 - Files of common type can be shared to this app (ClipBroad) on mobile
-- Right click or long tap on an item to preview (if possible for some item types)
+- Click on an item to preview (if possible for some item types)

 ## Screenshots
 Android: